Vaccine adverse event: Vaccine Injury Compensation Program

 From 1988 until March 3, 2011, 5,636 claims relating to autism, and 8,119 non-autism claims, were made to the VICP.
 2,620 of these claims, one autism-related, were compensated, with 4,463 non-autism and 814 autism claims dismissed; awards (including attorney's fees) totaled over $2 billion.
 The VICP also applies to claims for injuries sustained before 1988; there were 4,264 of these claims of which 1,189 were compensated with awards totaling $903 million.
 As of October 2019, $4.2 billion in compensation (not including attorneys fees and costs) has been awarded over the life of the program.

+By lowering the legal and financial risks, the study of the Vaccine Injury Compensation Program show that it has helped stabilize the U.S. vaccine industry.
+It lowered lawsuit costs and continued vaccine supply by moving injury claims from civil to federal systems.
+According to the economic assessments, the VICP balances people's safeguards with public health goals.
+They did this by increasing the speed of claim processing while keeping payments for the people who have been legitimately hurt.
+The long term success of national immunization programs and the avoidance of vaccine shortages have been linked to this model.

 As part of NVICP, a table has been created which lists various vaccines, side effects that might plausibly be caused by them, and the time within which the symptoms must present in order to be eligible to apply for compensation.
 For example, for vaccines containing tetanus toxoid (e.g., DTaP, DTP, DT, Td, or TT), anaphylaxis within four hours or brachial neuritis between two and twenty-eight days after administration, may be compensated.

 Countermeasures Injury Compensation Program

 Established by PREP Act, in the case of pandemic, epidemic, or other major security threat requiring a medical countermeasures, such as vaccines and medications, the CICP provides compensation to eligible individuals for serious physical injuries or death.
-COVID-19 vaccines are covered under the program.
+Covid-19 vaccines are covered under the program.